-- 4.1 Trial Setting A case management conference will be required in order to set any matter for trial.
+4.1 - Trial Setting - A case management conference will be required in order to set any matter for trial.
 Case managements may be set on the court's own motion after a party has filed a notice of matter ready for trial or upon the good faith request of either party.
-Form orders for setting trial have been attached to this document.
-Counsel should be prepared to advise the court of all information necessary to complete the order during the conference.
-As noted in the order, mediation will be required. - 4.2 Trial Schedules Trials in the civil division are normally scheduled on the last week of each month.
+Mediation will be required in all cases before the pretrial conference.

+4.2 - Trial Schedules - Trials in the civil division are normally scheduled on the second and fourth (2nd and 4th) week of each month.
 Because of limited courtroom availability and other resources, trials cannot be specially set on other weeks, except in very unusual circumstances.
-Unless otherwise ordered, jury selection is conducted the Friday before the trial period, beginning at 9:00 a.m., and pretrial conferences will be held three weeks prior to the jury selection.
+Unless otherwise ordered, jury selection is conducted the Friday before the trial period, beginning at 9:00 a.m., and pretrial conferences will be held two weeks prior to the jury selection.
 A specific list of available trial periods and the corresponding dates for jury selection and pretrial conferences may be obtained from the judicial assistant.
 Trials are stacked during each trial period.
 Trials are not specifically set during any given trial period for particular dates.
 The parties must be prepared to try the case on any day(s) during the trial period.
 The Court will, however, attempt to accommodate the scheduling needs of the parties, counsel or witnesses, and information as to the trials scheduled for any given trial period can be obtained either from the judicial assistant or on the above web site.